eating; disorder; anorexia; nervosa; bulimia; compulsive; overeating; diet; binge; food;

 A family emphasis on being worthwhile only when you are very good at study or sport, very well behaved, thin and attractive can have an impact on some young people, who feel worthless if they do not match up to the family expectations.

 We are constantly bombarded with the message that you have to be thin to be beautiful or desirable.
-The media portrays happy, successful and feminine women as always thin.
+The media portrays happy, successful and feminine women as always thin, or men as being muscular and super fit.

-Women who are required to be thin for their careers (models, dancers and athletes) are more frequently affected by eating disorders.
+Women and men who are required to be thin for their careers (models, dancers and athletes) are more frequently affected by eating disorders.

 Research suggests more men are suffering from eating disorders because the muscular and lean image of men in the media is having an effect on men's health in the same way it does on women's.
 More men are over-exercising in the attempt to develop the ideal body shape.
 This can cause health problems too.